 Each level has a handbook for requirements that the Scouts work through to earn their rank.
 Read more about Cub Scouts in the Cub Scout Adventures booklet.

 Venture Crews are co-ed programs for youth 14-21 that specializes in hobby interests, such as Community Service, High Adventure, Arts, Sports, Youth Ministry, Youth Leadership Development and more.
-For more information, visit
+For more information, visit the Venturing Page.

 Sea Scouting serves young men and women 14-21 who have interests in boating activities of any kind including sailing, motor boating, small boats, large boats, oceanography, all things marine and more.